 It is Lionel Scaloni's ability to switch things mid-game if the original plan isn't working which could prove crucial against France - that, and Lionel Messi's brilliance, of course.
 Tactically, Scaloni doesn’t cling to any football dogma.
 He’ll switch from 4-2-3-1 to a 5-4-1 in the same game, a trait that has served Argentina well so far in the tournament (Saudi Arabia aside).

-A record 35-match unbeaten run since July 2019 has left some saying it’s all too good to be true, given that Argentina also have strength in depth and a very winnable group.
-Having scratched that 28-year trophy itch, now it’s time to rip the scab off the ghosts of 1986 and win a World Cup.
+Having scratched that 28-year trophy itch at the 2021 Copa America, Argentina now believe it’s time to rip the scab off the ghosts of 1986 and win a World Cup.

 Argentina World Cup 2022 squad

 Argentina World Cup 2022 squad: The final 26-man team

 - DF: Cristian Romero (Tottenham)